On importance sampling and independent Metropolis-Hastings with an unbounded weight function: Introduction

-\paragraph{Our contributions} concern the performance of importance sampling and independent Metropolis--Hastings.
-Our key assumption is that the Radon--Nikodym derivative $\omega$ of $\pi$ with respect to $q$, termed the \emph{weight}, has $p$ finite moments under $q$.
-We first show that the bias of self-normalized importance sampling is of order $N^{-1}$, and we obtain new bounds on the moments of the error in importance sampling in Section~\ref{sec:asbiasis}.
-We then consider IMH, and show that the common random numbers coupling is optimal in Section~\ref{sec:crncoupling}.
-Using that coupling, in Section~\ref{sec:imh} we show that the total variation distance between IMH at iteration $t$ and $\pi$ decays as $t^{p-1}$.
-We obtain matching lower bounds in an example.
-We further obtain explicit dependencies in $N$ for the particle IMH algorithm \citep{andrieu:doucet:holenstein:2010}, a variant of IMH where $N$ proposals are sampled at each iteration.
-To establish precise bounds that account for both $t$ and $N$, we develop novel methods to analyze the average weight, $\hat{Z} = N^{-1} \sum_{n=1}^{N} \omega(x_n)$, and thereby control its rejection probability.
-We first use the \textit{Paley--Zygmund inequality} ~\citep{petrov2007lower} (an anticoncentration inequality) to provide a lower bound on the probability of $\hat{Z}$ being small, specifically controlling its behavior when $\hat{Z} \le 2$.
-For larger values of $\hat{Z}$, we divide the range into an intermediate section $(2, 1+t)$ and a large section $[1+t, \infty)$.
+We consider the bias of self-normalized importance sampling and independent Metropolis--Hastings, and methods to remove that bias.
+Our key assumption is that the \emph{weight} function $\omega$ has $p$ finite moments under the proposal $q$.
+We obtain results on the bias and higher moments of self-normalized importance sampling estimators in Section~\ref{sec:asbiasis}.
+Using a common random numbers coupling studied in Section~\ref{sec:crncoupling}, we show in Section~\ref{sec:imh} that the total variation distance between $\pi$ and the IMH chain at iteration $t$ decays as $t^{p-1}$; this provides polynomial bounds on the bias for bounded test functions.
+We provide an example for which we obtain matching lower bounds, up to logarithmic terms, suggesting that our working assumption of $p$ finite moments of $\omega$ under $q$ is close to necessary for polynomial convergence rates.
+We further obtain explicit dependence in $N$ for the particle IMH algorithm \citep{andrieu:doucet:holenstein:2010}, a variant of IMH where $N$ proposals are sampled at each iteration.
+To establish precise bounds that account for both $t$ and $N$, we develop novel methods to analyze the average weight, $\ZN = N^{-1} \sum_{n=1}^{N} \omega(\x_n)$, and thereby control the rejection probability.
+We first use the \textit{Paley--Zygmund inequality} ~\citep{petrov2007lower} (an anticoncentration inequality) to provide a lower bound on the probability of $\ZN$ being small, specifically controlling its behavior when $\ZN \le 2$.
+For larger values of $\ZN$, we divide the range into an intermediate section $(2, 1+t)$ and a large section $[1+t, \infty)$.
 The \textit{Markov inequality} directly handles the large range.
 For the intermediate range, we employ a \textit{peeling argument}, breaking it down into a union of smaller intervals and applying the Markov inequality to each.
-Our multiscale analysis, combining both concentration and anticoncentration inequalities, allows us to control the $t$-th moment of the rejection probability.
-This eventually leads to a total-variation bound through the coupling inequality.
+Our multiscale analysis, combining both concentration and anticoncentration inequalities, allows us to control the $t$-th moment of the rejection probability, leading to a total-variation bound via the coupling inequality.
 In Section~\ref{sec:biasremoval_snis} we consider the bias removal technique of \citet{glynn2014exact} applied by \citet{middleton2019unbiased} to the particle IMH algorithm.
-This yields an unbiased estimator that can be implemented whenever self-normalized importance sampling, and thus relates to the second question above.
-We provide conditions under which these unbiased estimators have finite moments, and conditions under which their efficiency is asymptotically equivalent to that of importance sampling.
+We provide conditions under which these unbiased estimators have finite moments, and conditions under which their efficiency is asymptotically equivalent to that of self-normalized importance sampling.
+This distinguishes the bias removal technique of \citet{middleton2019unbiased} from other debiasing strategies for IS \citep{blanchet2015unbiasedtaylor,blanchet2015unbiasedmultilevel,ShiCornish}.
+Section~\ref{sec:applications} presents numerical illustrations of these unbiased variants of importance sampling, for the estimation of the inverse of the normalizing constant of a distribution, for a nested expectation as in Section~\ref{subsec:nested_expectations_bias}, and in the context of robust mean estimation as in Section~\ref{subsec:plug_and_play}.